Protect Your Company from People Disasters

 The way this is typically accomplished is to buy property and casualty insurance from a reputable insurance underwriter.
-Physical assets might include buildings, production and office equipment and vehicles.
+Physical assets might include buildings, production, office equipment, and vehicles.

 So, what exactly are people disasters?